AyushNaaa/VitalAccess/README.md

 ## Disclaimer

-VitalAccess is designed for **triage support and health communication**, not as a replacement for professional medical care.
+Vytal is designed for **triage support and health communication**, not as a replacement for professional medical care.
 All output should be reviewed by a qualified clinician.